Southbury Animal Control alerts residents to uptick in rabid coyotes

 SOUTHBURY, Conn.
 (WTNH) — Officials in Southbury alert residents to an uptick in rabid coyotes in the area and confirm several dog attacks.

-On Tuesday there were multiple attempted dog attacks by coyote in the Platt Park, Traditions area.
+On Tuesday there were multiple attempted dog attacks by coyotes in the Platt Park, Traditions area.
 After one attack, the dog was brought to a veterinary clinic and treated for rabies.

 Southbury Animal Control strongly encourages pet owners to report wildlife encounters to officials.
 In a released statement by the department, they add: